A Quick Recap

 It might appear redundant to deploy both techniques at once; however, this introduces flexibility regarding IFS compatibility and downgrading a user’s authority.

-Powertech Authority Broker is a great example of how blending the two techniques can be beneficial.
+Powertech Authority Broker for IBM i is a great example of how blending the two techniques can be beneficial.
 Using adoption, this popular privilege management solution is able swap a user without ever having to disclose passwords or grant authority to the swap-to profile—something that could easily be abused.
 Of course, this privilege alteration is executed in a way that maintains the integrity of your security via permissions, activity auditing (including screen capture), and notification.

 Little excuse remains why so many users have administrator privileges under IBM i.
 As an auditor, I work to uncover profiles carrying capabilities in excess of their requirements; a task that is often pretty easy.
 These simply need to be “fixed.”
 Other profiles may have justifiable requirements to gain elevated privileges on occasion and this is where the adoption and swap techniques prove invaluable.
 So, stop reading (for now) and go take advantage of what IBM i has to offer!